kparasch/RPhi-MicroMegas/README.md

-This is the README file for the RPhi MicroMegas project.
-Say Hi to Kostas and Paschalis.
+This project holds the code for the analysis software developed at Aristotle University of Thessaloniki for the "RPhi MicroMegas", of the annular sector geometry, detector development.